 For some people, frightening memories of a terrible event can resurface months or even years after the event.
 In reliving the event, people become fearful and can't cope with daily life.
 Mental health experts call this post-traumatic stress disorder (PTSD).
-This is a type of anxiety disorder.
+Experiencing anxiety can be a major part of this disorder.

 One of the biggest myths about PTSD is that it most often affects war veterans.
 In truth, women are most at risk, especially those who have experienced violence, such as rape, or domestic abuse as children or adults.